We say we need to talk about a lot of things that we don’t really need to talk about. But we do need to talk about food waste.

 🥪 The next time you munch or bite…

 Remember.
-The facts above make it clear that food waste is causing all sorts of problems beyond unsightly mould.
-Looking ahead, policy changes, increased awareness and clever innovations will make an impact but the mound of waste hasn’t reached its peak yet and is steadily rising.
-This is just a start – we’ll make sure to update this article with the latest studies, stats, and research.
+The facts above make it clear that food waste is becoming a very messy problem.
+Looking ahead, policy changes, increased awareness and clever innovations will make an impact but Mt.
+Waste hasn’t reached its peak yet and is steadily rising.
+If it’s not dealt with, more of us could start suffering under its shadow.

+We’ll make sure to update this article with the latest studies, stats, and research.
 Feel free to use these to reinforce your story – wherever you’re telling it.
 And remember, facts alone aren’t enough to shape a convincing narrative.
 If you’re looking for a hand telling the world about your mission, why not say hello?
 We’ve supported businesses of all sizes to tell their stories.

 Hungry for even more stats?
 We’ve also prepared this post on facts and stats about sustainability.